 - Prep the Floor

-Foam sheets or thick blankets will protect your floor from any chipping or cracks from the weight of the sliding glass door.
-It will also protect the door as you set it down.
+Foam sheets or thick blankets will protect your floor from any chipping or cracks due to the weight of the sliding glass door.
+It will also protect the door itself as you set it down.

 - Remove the Screen Door

 Using a flat-head screwdriver, carefully lift the rollers of the screen door off the bottom track.
 Once removed, move the screen door to a safe place away from your work area.